spacetelescope/jwst/docs/jwst/photom/main.rst

 the photom reference file give results in flux density (MJy).
 For point sources, the output of the photom step will be in these units.
-For extended sources, however, the values will be divided by the average solid angle of a pixel to give results in surface brightness, MJy / sr.
+For extended sources, however, the values will be divided by the average solid angle of a pixel to give results in surface brightness, MJy / sr.  The photom step determines whether the target was a point source or extended source from the SRCTYPE keyword, and that keyword was set by the srctype step, which was run at an earlier point in Spec2Pipeline.
+The SRCTYPE keyword is usually in the primary header; however, for NIRSpec MOS data, the source type can vary from slit to slit, so for NIRSpec MOS data SRCTYPE will be populated in the SCI extension of the MultiSlitModel data (output of extract_2d).

 The combination of the scalar conversion factor and the 2-D response values are then applied to the science data, including the SCI and ERR arrays, as well as